olssonks/baecon/README.rst

 License
 =======
-Baecon is open-source and available under the MIT License.
+Baecon is open-source and available under the GPLv3 License.

 How to cite
 ===========